xavierfuentes/karhoo-test/README.md

 We'd like you to make the following changes to the To Do app:

-1. Add the ability to delete items.
-2. Be able to mark items as complete.
+1. Be able to mark items as complete.
 And then toggle them back to incomplete.
-3. Add a filter than can be toggled to hide completed items.
+2. Add a filter than can be toggled to hide completed items.

 ## Finishing up